the ape-ancestry myth

 Evolution from within

-Theosophy rejects the darwinian theory of common descent, i.e. the notion that the first unicellular organisms have undergone successive bodily transformations, leading eventually to all the present creatures, including man.
+Theosophy rejects the Darwinian theory of common descent, i.e. the notion that the first unicellular organisms have undergone successive bodily transformations, leading eventually to all the present creatures on earth, including humans.
 The enormous gaps in the fossil record prove that there has been no continuous, gradual transformation of one species into a higher species.
 Darwinists of the ‘punctuationist’ school recognize this and argue that new species arise relatively suddenly in small, isolated populations, and that such episodes of speciation are separated by long periods of stasis, in which species undergo little change.
 However, their insistence that these sudden spurts of evolutionary creativity are ultimately based on blind chance places great strains on our credulity.

-Guided and directed macromutations could result in evolutionary jumps and allow a member of one species to give birth to a more advanced species, but this certainly does not mean that one great stock of animals evolves into another in the darwinian sense.
+Guided and directed macromutations could result in evolutionary jumps and allow a member of one species to give birth to a more advanced species, but not if the mutations were limited to genes, which code for the synthesis of proteins but do not determine bodily form – something attributed to as yet ill-defined ‘epigenetic’ (nongenetic) factors.
+Moreover, this would not mean that one great stock of animals evolves into another in the Darwinian sense.
 For instance, a species of reptile did not give birth to the first mammal.
 As H.P.
-Blavatsky says, ‘the admitted chasm between the systems of reproduction of the oviparous vertebrates and mammalia, constitutes a hopeless crux to those who, with the Evolutionists, seek to link all existing organic forms in a continuous line of descent.’
+Blavatsky says, ‘the admitted chasm between the systems of reproduction of the oviparous vertebrates and mammalia, constitutes a hopeless crux to those who, with the evolutionists, seek to link all existing organic forms in a continuous line of descent.’
 She adds:

 The ‘Unity of Type’ common, in a sense, to all the animal and human kingdoms, is not ... a proof of the consanguinity of all organic forms, but a witness to the essential unity of the ‘ground plan’ Nature has followed in fashioning her creatures.1

-New types of creatures ‘evolve’ first on the ethereal or astral plane, with use being made of past evolutionary forms stored in the memory of nature.
-Instead of an evolutionary process ‘guided’ by blind chance, as in the darwinist scheme, and instead of new kinds of creatures being created out of nothing by a single supreme being or ‘God’, as in the creationist scheme, theosophy postulates an all-pervasive instinctive intelligence, arising from the workings of a hierarchy of agencies, from higher intelligences to elemental nature-forces, including soul-impulses from within each organism, reflecting its own evolutionary needs.
+New types of creatures ‘evolve’ first on the ethereal or astral plane, based on past evolutionary forms stored in the memory of nature.
+Instead of an evolutionary process ‘guided’ by blind chance, as in the Darwinist scheme, and instead of new kinds of creatures being created out of nothing by a single supreme being or ‘God’, as in the creationist scheme, theosophy postulates an all-pervasive instinctive intelligence, arising from the workings of a hierarchy of agencies, from higher intelligences to elemental nature-forces, including soul-impulses from within each organism, reflecting its own evolutionary needs.